iusrepo/ius.io/docs/IUSvsSCL.md

 ## FAQ

-Q. On EL5 I see multiple packages that see to be related to MySQL 5.5, such as mysql55, mysql55-server, and mysql55-mysql-server.
+Q. On EL5 I see multiple packages that seem to be related to MySQL 5.5, such as mysql55, mysql55-server, and mysql55-mysql-server.
 What is the difference?

 A. The IUS package for MySQL 5.5 is named mysql55, and it has several